Two Students Named Finalists for World-Renowned Scholarships

 Finalists for these awards are selected from thousands of applicants each year.
 The Rhodes Scholarship provides for up to three years of study at Oxford University in the United Kingdom, while the Schwarzman Scholarship provides a year of graduate study at Tsinghua University in Beijing, China.

-“Congratulations to these students, to their colleges, and to their mentors,” said Terry Martin, provost and senior vice chancellor for academic affairs.
+“Congratulations to these students, to their colleges, and to their mentors,” said Terry Martin, provost and executive vice chancellor for academic affairs.
 “To be selected at this level is a significant honor and represents years of preparation and support.
 We are proud of their many accomplishments and are looking forward to following their stellar careers unfold, no matter what the outcome of these competitions.”

 Hank Herzfeld – Rhodes Finalist